ben-ryder/localful/docs/encryption-spec/encryption-spec.md

-# Local-first Backend Specification - `v1`
+# Localful Specification - `v1`
-This document contains the `v1` specification which described how the Local-first Backend (LFB) project achieves client-side encryption.
+This document contains the `v1` specification which described how the Localful project achieves client-side encryption.
-This document includes some references to the client-server architecture, security and data structure used in LFB too, but the primary focus is on the client-side encryption methodology.
+This document includes some references to the client-server architecture, security and data structure used in Localful too, but the primary focus is on the client-side encryption methodology.
 Topics such as local-first design, cross-device synchronisation and server authentication are covered in their own documentation.

 ---

 ⚠️ **Warning** ⚠️
 I'm not a mathematician, cryptographer or security expert.
 If you think there is a problem with this specification or my implementation, please let me know.
-I trust this specification and my implementation enough to use LFB in production myself, but at the end of the day this is a side project I've made to solve my own needs and to learn.
+I trust this specification and my implementation enough to use Localful in production myself, but at the end of the day this is a side project I've made to solve my own needs and to learn.
 This spec and my implementation have not been officially audited or anything like that... it's a personal project.